Summer Reading Program

 2017 Ideas from Social Media Sites

 The Library of Michigan purchases Summer Reading manuals from CSLP for each public library building in the state each year.
-The 2016 manuals were mailed on October 21st.
-We mail DVD versions of the manual only.
-If you are missing your manuals or cannot use a DVD, please contact the Library of Michigan.
-You may also purchase print copies of the manual from CSLP for $12.50 each, including shipping.
+The 2017 manuals were mailed in November.
+We mail USB versions of the manual only.
+If you are missing your manuals or cannot use a USB, please contact the Library of Michigan.
+You may also download the manual at www.cslpreads.org.

 Upstart is the commercial vendor selected to produce materials designed exclusively for CSLP members.
 Public libraries in participating states can purchase posters, reading logs, bookmarks, certificates and a variety of reading incentives at significant savings.
 You may order in the fall for spring billing and delivery.